probcomp/red_green_playground/HALLUCINATION_MODE.md

 - **Adjustable Speed**: Set custom speed for each key hallucination
 - **Visual Distinction**: Rendered in purple/violet color (unless disguised)
 - **Multiple Hallucinations**: You can add multiple key hallucinations to a single simulation
+- **Editable**: Click "Edit" on any key hallucination to modify its parameters
 - **Deletable**: Each key hallucination can be deleted from the list in the control panel
+- **Auto-Simulation**: Adding, editing, or deleting a key hallucination automatically re-runs the simulation

 ### 3. Random Hallucinations